-The Colorado Springs Gazette reported that the El Paso County District Attorney’s Office chose not to pursue formal charges and the case was subsequently sealed.
-“There is absolutely nothing there, the case was dropped, and I’m asking you either remove or update the story,” Aldrich said in a voice message left for an editor at The Gazette in August, according to The Associated Press.
+A judge dismissed the case because the witnesses, Aldrich’s grandparents and mother, wouldn’t cooperate with the prosecution.
+The case was then subsequently sealed.
+“There is absolutely nothing there, the case was dropped, and I’m asking you either remove or update the story,” Aldrich said in a voice message left for an editor at The Colorado Springs Gazette in August, according to The Associated Press.
 “The entire case was dismissed.”

 Authorities have not discussed the June 2021 arrest because the case is sealed.
 The Colorado Sun and other media outlets have petitioned to unseal the case.

 A man who described himself as a former neighbor of Aldrich’s told 9News that it is his understanding that Aldrich’s family declined to cooperate with the prosecution in that case.

 “Bottom line is they didn’t want to testify against Andy,” the neighbor, Xavier Kraus, told the station.